Rutgers remains unbeaten at home, beats Indiana 59-50 - WHIZ News

-The Scarlet Knights (13-4, 4-2 Big Ten) used a 24-6 spurt bridging the end of the first half and the start of the second and a tenacious defense to hold the Hoosiers (13-4, 3-3) to a season-low point total.
+Indiana coach Archie Miller called the Scarlet Knights one of the best teams in the league after seeing the Hoosiers (13-4, 3-3) held to a season low points total.

+“They are impressive with their effort level, especially in here, they have this place charged up,” said Miller, whose team was coming off a win over then-No. 11 Ohio State.
+“This is a difficult game.
+We didn’t handle the environment early.”

-During the game-deciding run, Rutgers got points from eight players, with none scoring more than four points.
-It turned a 22-21 first-half deficit into a 45-28 lead.
+Rutgers used a 24-6 spurt bridging the end of the first half and the start of the second and a tenacious defense in taking control.
+During the game-deciding run, it got points from eight players, with none scoring more than four points.
+It turned a 22-21 first-half deficit into a 45-28 lead and the game was over.

+“Winning is fun,” said guard Geo Baker, who returned to the lineup after missing three games with a broken left thumb and put an exclamation point on the win with a late one-handed dunk.

+“You can’t really have fun going to parties, that’s temporary,” Baker added.
+“Winning is forever.
+That’s something we want to prove.
+We want to win every single game.”

 Caleb McConnell added 10 points for Rutgers, which shot almost 47 percent from the field.